ReBench Configuration Format¶

 artifact_review:

 Enable artifact evaluation mode.
-This mode does report less warnings and errors, but does not change how benchmarking is done.
+This mode reports fewer warnings and errors, but does not change how benchmarking is done.
 Experience shows that reviewers may misunderstand possibly chatty warnings and misinterpret them as a signs for an artifact of insufficient quality.

 Default: false